manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Another wonderful day of learning Javascript data structures and algorithms and the fact that I'm improving motivates me to keep learning more.

+### Day 27: November 29, 2019
+**Today's Progress**: Spent most of my time on codewars challenges

+**What did I do?😃:**
+Spent most of my time on @codewars challenges I'm getting addicted to it and these challenges are beneficial to everyone who wants to be a skilled programmer.